 What to learn from the education of the Japanese?

 The Japanese are taught to always be conscientious about how to act, yes always, not to stand out.
-These “polite” gestures are just something they do in their daily lives, and when they do it, it means nothing.
+These “polite” gestures are just something they do in their daily lives, and when they do it means nothing.
 They just do what they are taught to do.

 While some may find this untrue, keep in mind that if you don't do the same, they'll think you're a rude person.
 Many Brazilians in Japan complain about certain attitudes of Japanese people, but many who complain don't try to say a simple good morning and make friends with a Japanese.